Physical Therapy For Pseudogout

 For general health and pain management, try exercises with low joint impact, like walking, cycling, or aquatic exercise.

-Exercising in water is helpful for people with pseudogout because buoyancy prevents joint stress as you move.
+Swimming is beneficial for people with pseudogout because buoyancy prevents joint stress as you move.

 3. Edema Control